craigduncanlab/HPC/Nimbus.md

 Do not share logins.

+The default security and connection setup (“default” security group in the OpenStack API) does not allow remote SSH connections (i.e. from computers outside the cluster network).

+In order to allow remote SSH connections, another security group must be added in the Dashboard.
+Within that group, you then need to specify a rule that permits SSH connections via TCP on Port 22, from any IP address.
+Pawsey have a predefined group that does this, called "SSH Access" – just select this as the new Security Group.
+When this is done, you should have 2 security groups: ‘default’ and something named ‘ssh’ or similar.

 ## Nimbus Instance "Flavor" (flavour is an OpenStack concept)

 There's a 5GB default storage area, which relates to the virtual machine running an operating system, rather than the storage device for data work.
 The secondary storage will be setup once the instance is live, so just choose a defalt option for now.